 How To Find Stress-Relief

 Stress comes in multiple forms, sometimes caused by external events, and sometimes it is self-inflicted.
-It chips away at or wellbeing, wears us down, and depletes our nutritional reserves.
-The good news is that there are easy action steps we can take to help our bodies cope with stress and improve our long term health.
+It chips away at our wellbeing, wears us down, and depletes our nutritional reserves.
+The good news is that there are easy action steps we can take to help our bodies cope with stress and improve our long-term health.

 Stressful events, or even daily hassles of life, cause our cortisol levels to rise.
 Cortisol then causes food cravings.
 Often this is in the form of carbs and sweet foods.
 The more we eat them, the worse our mood gets.
 And as if that is not bad enough, cortisol makes more trouble for us by triggering an enzyme in our fat cells.
 These are visceral fat cells that convert to more cortisol.
 Visceral fat cells pack around our vital organs, and the more of these enzymes we have, the more belly fat accumulates.
 The more stress, the more cells, and then we have obesity.

 This links to a higher risk of heart disease and diabetes.

 So when we talk about calming foods, it is not comfort foods.
 I am talking about meals and snacks that soothe and calm you.
 Because nutrients in foods cause a steady, reliable source of energy, we feel more focused and balanced.
 Also, more like we can conquer anything.
 I love that feeling of confidence.Choose nutrient-dense foods for a healthy strong body Click To Tweet